kennymark/Good-Notes/README.md

 # Good Notes

-Good notes is a complete single page application written completely in React with React router for routing.
+Good notes is a complete single page application written completely in React and Firebase.
 It is a notes app that anyone can use and extend as it is very modular.
 Anyone with some JS knowledge could completely add more features to this application.
 I wanted to have a beautiful notes app that was written by myself and contained the features and simplicity I have always wanted myself.
 Another reason why I did this was to expound on my react knowlegde.
 It was my first using react-router;

 # Requirements